Vintar: History

 The town's earliest settlers are believed to be of Malay in origin.
 They first settled on a hill overlooking the Bislak.
 The town was founded by the Spanish missionaries who got lost in the woods while hunting between Sarrat and Piddig.
 Vintar became a visita of Bacarra but it was later established as a Parish of San Nicolas de Tolentino.
 Earlier in 1763, Vintar was reverted to a visita until it became independent in 1774.

 In 1903, Vintar was annexed as a barrio of Bacarra.
 It gained its separation and independence in 1909.

-The town is home to one of the biggest convents in the Province of Ilocos Norte.
+The town is home to one of the biggest convents in Ilocos Norte.
 In 1931, an earthquake partially destroyed its church and convent.
 Five years later, it was restored.
 The convent which houses the Saint Nicolas Academy was restored in 1982.

 Vintar was one of the Ilocos region municipalities where various human rights violations were documented during the martial law era, despite public perception that the region was supportive of the Marcos administration.
 Three indigenous community members in Vintar are documented to have been "salvaged" in 1984, the same year as eight farmers in Bangui also disappeared, while farmers from the towns of Vintar, Dumalneg, Solsona, Marcos and Piddig were also documented to have been tortured.

+Culture

-Vintar celebrates the feast of St. Nicholas every 10 September- a religious tradition inherited from the Augustinians lives that still practice the distribution of “tinapay ni San Nicolas” (unleavened bread).
+Vintar celebrates the feast of St. Nicholas every 10 September, a religious tradition inherited from the Augustinians lives that still practice the distribution of “tinapay ni San Nicolas” (unleavened bread).
 But the Siwawer Festival, the annual town fiesta of Vintar is held from December 26–30 of every year.

 The people of Vintar engage in farming, fishing and herding.
 The town is generally rural but famous all over the province for its beautiful women with strongly Spanish features.
 Hence the town has its monicker, “The Home of Beautiful People”.

 Vintar is also the site of four (4) important cultural properties listed by the National Commission for Culture and the Arts.
 These are Vintar Dam, the Old Municipal Building, San Nicolas de Tolentino Parish Church and the Gabaldon Building.

-The Municipality of Vintar is headed by the Local Chief Executive, Mayor Larisa Cadavona Foronda from 2016 up to present.
+Vintar was once known for Abel Iloco or Inabel, especially the classic Binandera Abel, which flourished “in the north of the river,” as proven by a loom displayed at the Museo de Siwawer in Barangay Abkir.